 The Carbon Trust Standard for Carbon, Water and Waste can be achieved individually or in combination.

 Download the Carbon Trust Standard overview (PDF)

-The world’s leading independent certification of an organisation’s achievements in taking action on its tackling climate change by managing and reducing greenhouse gas (CO2e) emissions, the Carbon Trust Standard for Carbon is a voluntary certification and mark of excellence that enables organisations to demonstrate their success in cutting their carbon footprint.
+The world’s leading independent certification of an organisation’s achievements in taking action on climate change by managing and reducing greenhouse gas (CO2e) emissions, the Carbon Trust Standard for Carbon is a voluntary certification and mark of excellence that enables organisations to demonstrate their success in cutting their carbon footprint.

 One of the founding values of Groupe Eurotunnel is respect for the environment: the Carbon Trust Standard for Carbon certification is a benchmark in this area in recognition of not only our engagement but also our achievement; a further reduction of 20% in Eurotunnel’s carbon footprint.

 A programme of more than £8m of business investment into energy efficiency and carbon reduction projects led to a successful certification.
 By sharing environmental expertise across its offices, care homes, clinics, hospitals and other facilities worldwide, Bupa has reduced its environmental impact by using key processes such as installing new building Energy Management Systems, renewable technologies, boilers, insulation and energy efficient lighting.